aws-samples/eb-java-scorekeep/README.md

 # Local testing
 You can run both the API and frontend locally with Gradle and the Spring Boot CLI.
+Clone this repository or extract the contents of the source bundle that you downloaded earlier to get started.

 ## API
 Use [Gradle](https://gradle.org/) to build the API and run it locally on port 5000.